We have broken down our best violin cases into 2 budget categories:

 Did you know a $100 plywood violin case is often times more protective than a $150 fiberglass case?
 That’s because cheaper processes are used to keep the cost of a fiberglass case below $150.

-A company can be using paper thin fiberglass and still call it a fiberglass violin case.
-Which is why the brand that ensures the quality of their fiberglass cases is a really important factor.
+A company can be using paper-thin fiberglass and still call it a fiberglass violin case.
+Which is why the brands that ensure the quality of their fiberglass cases is a really important factor.

-Check out our post on fiberglass violin cases to learn more.
+Check out our guide on the best violin case brands to learn more.

 The biggest issue we see with durability is not the case, but all the small components that are on the case.